 An airline representative said this was a reasonable decision, helping to make the most of current infrastructure.

-If construction is carried out until the airport is operational, it will cause disruption, increase costs and impact the environment due to dust generated during construction.
+If construction is delayed until the airport becomes operational, it will cause disruptions, increase costs, and negatively impact the environment due to dust generated during the construction process.

 Ancillary services are ready to go